SMIF invites small towns to “jumpstart their community”

 5 Rural Entrepreneurial Venture (REV) communities will be selected through a competitive process for new long-term investment

 April 24, 2017, Owatonna, MINN. – What would it look like if your community started thinking more like an entrepreneur?
-This is the question Southern Minnesota Initiative Foundation (SMIF) is inviting all communities with populations of 5,000 less to consider through its new Rural Entrepreneurial Venture (REV) program.
+This is the question Southern Minnesota Initiative Foundation (SMIF) is inviting all communities with populations of 5,000 or less to consider through its new Rural Entrepreneurial Venture (REV) program.

 Starting on May 15, applications will be available to small towns in SMIF’s 20-county region for a unique opportunity: economic growth through processes that encourage entrepreneurship.
 “Entrepreneurs are innovative, flexible, persistent, networked, visionary, opportunistic and able to execute,” said SMIF Vice President of Economic Development Pam Bishop.
 “These are the same qualities that make for successful leaders and vibrant communities.
 These are the qualities we’ll be fostering in our REV communities.”

 Five REV communities will be selected for a three-year commitment from SMIF.
-During this period, communities will form Champion Leadership Teams and be guided through a series of strategic goal setting and action steps in order to with the goal of catalyze entrepreneurial activity and long-term economic growth.
+During this period, communities will form Champion Leadership Teams and be guided through a series of strategic goal setting and action steps in order to catalyze entrepreneurial activity and long-term economic growth.
 “REV communities will be expected to put in significant sweat equity, but the long-term payoffs will be worth it,” said Bishop.

 Like most SMIF programming, the REV approach adopts an asset-based development model.
 The difference is the shift from a transactional, one-time investment to a long-term, transformational approach.
-It also focuses on leveraging existing talent and entrepreneurialism in one's community, rather than focusing soley on business attraction.
+It also focuses on leveraging existing talent and entrepreneurialism in one's community, rather than focusing solely on business attraction.

 “For the past 30 years, Southern Minnesota Initiative Foundation (SMIF) has been leading the way as an economic development foundation in our 20-county region,” said Tim Penny, SMIF’s President and CEO.
 “However, through our latest strategic plan cycle, we recognized the need and opportunity to approach economic development from a systems-perspective so that even our smallest communities can be resilient in the face of inevitable challenges.”